shiva1485/Virtual_Keyboard_MCUFRIEND_display/README.md

 This is not a library but a code to run in arduino ide.

+Download all the files to save in a new tab in your arduino ide.

 This is a demo of the virtual keyboard in the arduino using mcu-friend-3.5inch-display.

 The code runs for all the versions of the mcufriend display.